folio-org/edge-dcb/README.md

 ```
 secureStore.type=Ephemeral
 tenants=testedgedcb
-test_edge_dcb=dcbClient,password
+testedgedcb=dcbClient,password
 ```
-*Note: The value `test_edge_dcb` is the test tenant needed will be used by Karate test cases to execute all the scenarios.
+*Note: The value `testedgedcb` is the test tenant needed will be used by Karate test cases to execute all the scenarios.

 ### Configuring spring-boot